Andy Murray: Murray vs. Wawrinka

-Murray and Stan Wawrinka have played 22 times with Murray leading 13–9.
-Murray leads 9–4 on hard courts and 3–0 on grass courts while Wawrinka leads 5–1 on clay courts.
-They have also met seven times in Grand Slam tournaments with Wawrinka holding a slight 4–3 edge.
-They have contested some close matches and one of their most notable meetings was in the 2009 Wimbledon fourth round, which Murray won in five sets; this was the first men's match to be played under the Wimbledon roof, having the latest finish for a Wimbledon match at the time.
-Wawrinka also ended Murray's title defence at the 2013 US Open quarter-finals with a comfortable straight sets victory.
-Other close matches between the two include three-set wins for Murray at the 2008 Canada Open and 2011 Shanghai Masters, and the 2010 US Open which Wawrinka won in four sets.
+Murray and Stan Wawrinka played 23 times with Murray leading 13–10.
+Murray leads 9–4 on hard courts and 3–0 on grass courts while Wawrinka leads 6–1 on clay courts.
+They also met eight times in the majors, with Wawrinka leading 5–3.
+They contested some close matches and one of their most notable meetings was in the 2009 Wimbledon fourth round, which Murray won in five sets; this was the first men's match to be played under the Wimbledon roof, having the latest finish for a Wimbledon match at the time.
+Wawrinka beat Murray in four sets at the 2010 US Open and ended Murray's title defence at the 2013 US Open quarterfinals, but lost as defending champion to Murray in the semifinals of the 2016 French Open.

-While Murray has led the majority of the rivalry, Wawrinka won their first two matches and beat Murray three times in succession between 2013 and 2015, winning all of them in straight sets, until Murray ended the losing streak at the 2016 French Open, beating defending champion Wawrinka in four sets to reach his first-ever French Open final.
-Around this time Wawrinka was identified by some, including Djokovic, as a potential contender to turn the Big Four tennis quartet into a "Big Five", although Wawrinka himself downplayed those suggestions, stating that he was still far behind the others.
-Their most recent match in a major was in the first round of the 2020 French Open, which Wawrinka won in straight sets.
-However, in the first round of the 2022 Cincinnati Masters, Murray won in three tight sets.